HakimZiani/ph-vae/README.md

 ## Checkpoints

-A pretrained checkpoint is available in:
+A pretrained checkpoint with Weibull data is available in:

 ```text
 models/saved/phvae_weibull.pt